bobdavies2000/OpenCVB/README.md

 provided with OpenCVB is customized for specific applications in a format that should be familiar to OpenGL developers.
 There are several examples – displaying RGB and Depth, 3D histograms, 3D drawing, and IMU usage.
-A code snippet (See ‘Build New Experiments’ above) provides everything needed to add a new OpenGL algorithm that will consume RGB and a point cloud.
+A code snippet (See ‘Building New Experiments With Snippets’ above) provides everything needed to add a new OpenGL algorithm that will consume RGB and a point cloud.

 NOTE: it is easy to forget to include any new OpenGL project in the Project Dependencies.
 This can be confusing because the new project will not build